 The scene was spectacular and utterly beautiful.
 Just another day in paradise.
 I felt so thoroughly on top of the world that I almost began to be afraid of dying.

 My friend James and I were sitting in my old Land Rover, watching a pride of lions feeding on a freshly killed wildebeest.
 The big males were stretched out no more than a few feet from the road, basking in the early morning sunlight.
 Each one of them had bellies the size of oil drums.
+Now it was the turn of the female hunters and juveniles to claim their share of the prey.
+Meanwhile, the red ball of fire had just barely cleared the horizon, chasing the last remnants of the frosty night away.
+I’ve always been a morning person, and the first warming rays of sunshine are my absolute favourite.

 We parked only a few meters away, neither of us wanting to spoil the magic of the moment by speaking or taking photos.
 We just sat there and watched.